jabbermarky/jabbermarky.github.io/_portfolio/dash.md

 company-description: >
     The CollectorDASH platform enables communities of collectors.
 Through integration of social, mobile and ecommerce technologies, DASH engages its collector users through its innovative user experience.
+blurb: >
+    For CollectorDASH, I built a custom iPhone app that allows CollectorDASH users to interact with their collection on their mobile device.

 brief-description: |
     CollectorDASH provides a sophisticated web application for each collector community that allows a collector to completely manage their collection, including buying, selling and trading collectibles in a marketplace.
 The web application did not work well on a mobile device.
 Additionally, one of the problems of adding items to a collection is taking photos of the item.